bridgecrew-perf6/DEPLOYMENT_CONTAINER/README.md

-# VS_DEPLOYMENT_CONTAINER
+# DEPLOYMENT_CONTAINER
-- This project is structured to run in a Visual Studio Code Remote Container.
+- Visual Studio Code Remote Container is all you need to run this project.
 - Clone the repository.
 - The root folder structure will look like this.
 ```shell